lgxbslgx/note/openjdk/source_reading_record/javac_source_analysis.md

 	- parser.parseCompilationUnit()

 ### Semantics.
 Enter.
 - Goal: Scan trees for class and member declarations, and initialize symbols and validates annotations.
+Enter symbol for all encountered definintions into the symbol table.
+Get all types of the corresponding classes and members.
 - Input: AST
-- Output: A *todo* list and input files list.
+- Output: A *todo* list and symbols.
 	- The todo list contains 'Env<AttrContext<>>' that need to be analyzed and be used to generate class files later.
 An entry of todo list means a top level class or interface.
 - procecdure
 	- com.sun.tools.javac.main.JavaCompiler.enterTrees()
-	- Enter.uncompleted  MemberEnter(1) // TODO don't understand
-	- MemberEnter.halfcompleted  MemberEnter(2) // TODO don't understand
+	- classEnter: Enter all classes, and construct uncompleted list.
+Return the types of the classes.
+All the class symbol are entered into enclosing scope.
+Generate uncompleted classes list.
+	- typeEnter(memberEnter): complete all uncompleted classes and the members of the class.
+Generate todo list.
+		- ImportPhase
+		- HierarchyPhase
+		- HeaderPhase
-	- To Do list
+		- MembersPhase

 ### Annotation processing.
 JavacProcessingEnvironment.
 - Goal: Process annotation.